jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/UnifiedFit.rst

 **Description of the Tab area in the panel:**

 This area changes according to parameter selection etc. I have tried to put in this as much “smarts” as possible to help user make right choices, so parameters, which are not applicable at any given time should be invisible… Anyway, each parameter has most controls grouped on one line – that is current parameter value, checkbox *Fit* and (if Fit is selected) limits – low and high fitting limits.
 Further more underneath the parameters is the parameter step variable.
 This allows the user to select the magnitude that a parameters changes by pushing the arrows at the end of it’s field.
 This allows user to “walk” the parameters into their starting condition as best as possible.
 There are also buttons for local fits.
 If the checkbox “Is it correlated system” is selected, new parameters appear.
-Also the screen changes, if the checkbox “Is it mass fractal from lower level” is selected….

 The new red line in the graphs represents the results f the model for default values of level 1.
 Now, we need to make this level fit the smaller particles Guinier and Power at Q ~ 0.025 A\ :sup:`-1`.
 This shoulder is better visible in the bottom graph.
 Also we need to include appropriate background…